pkalivas/radiate/docs/source/events.md

     --8<-- "python/events.py:handler_subclass"
     ```

-    Its also completely possible to create more advanced forms of visualization or logging through this method.
+    It's also completely possible to create more advanced forms of visualization or logging through this method.
 For example, below we will collect the scores from each epoch then use polars to create a DataFrame and finally plot it with matplotlib.

     ```python
     --8<-- "python/events.py:score_plotter"